 Pruning: The Advantages of Different Types of Tree Pruning

 During Wisconsin winters, we love watching the snow attach to each individual branch on our trees.
 However, during these snowfalls, we sometimes notice the trees may have congested branches, low-hanging branches, or broken branches that are now stuck in the crown of the tree.
-In the arborist community, these act as indicators that pruning has become necessary for our safety and for the health of the tree.
+In the arborist community, these act as indicators that pruning has become necessary for our safety and for the health of the tree. .The Certified Arborists at Wachtel Tree Science can determine the types of tree pruning your tree needs.

 The Different Types of Tree Pruning